MinnPost/google-sheet-to-json-api/README.md

 # Google Sheet to JSON API
-An API to convert a Google Sheet to JSON
+A Flask-based API to convert a Google Sheet to JSON.
+Structurally, this application is based on [this example](https://github.com/nebularazer/flask-celery-example), which itself is a restructuring of [this example](https://github.com/miguelgrinberg/flask-celery-example) and its [accompanying article](https://blog.miguelgrinberg.com/post/using-celery-with-flask).

 ## Google Sheets